nvisagan/dash_Proj_2/README.md

- # Predict New York Cause of Mortality
+ # Predict Gender of the New York Deceased

- Plotly Dash web app to predict New York citizens cause of death
+ Plotly Dash web app to predict the gender of the deceased New York Citizens

+ Website :